Jacobstephens17/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+    at the return statement, because the math equasion never changes but the name could
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+    the name could change but the sentence that logs always stays the same with varying data inputs
 c.
 What is the lexical scope of `newRoll`?
+    new roll is located within the personalDice function, which is its parent.

 ### Task 2c - Exit Ticket